 Elispot testing can be done as well, althoug

 There are herbal and drug options for treatment of bartonella.
 Herbal bartonella treatment is very similar to Lyme, with some success being found with the standard cats claw / samento.
 Japanese knotweed seems to have a good effect on these symptoms, and in terms of bartonella treatment it may be useful because of direct anti microbial action, protective effects on the brain and neurological tissue, and anti-inflammatory effects on the blood vessels.
 Herbs that are more specific for bartonella include Byron White Herbals ABART formula, as well as the houttuynia formula from Nutramedix.
 Beyond Balance has excellent formulations including MC-BAR-1 and MC-BAR-2.

 The fatigue and neurological difficulties of bartonella may be helped by oxidative therapies, including ozone therapy by major autohemotherapy as well as by intravenous vitamin c.
-These seem to not only be useful in managing Herxheimer type reactions in bartonella treatment, but the peroxides delivered may be able to penetrate most tissue and get inside the cells, being an effective direct treatment for the bartonella infection.
+These seem to not only be useful in managing Herxheimer type reactions in bartonella treatment, but the peroxides delivered may be able to penetrate most tissue and get inside the cells, promoting an effective stimulus for homeostasis (bocci et al).

 Rheumatological presentation of Bartonella koehlerae and Bartonella henselae bacteremias: A case report.

 Mozayeni BR, Maggi RG, Bradley JM, Breitschwerdt EB.